Mass. companies create technology to help first responders during school shootings

-METHUEN, Mass.
-(WHDH) — A company in Massachusetts have developed technology to help police and first responders during emergencies like the school shooting in Florida that left 17 dead on Wednesday.
+METHUEN, MA (WHDH) - A company in Massachusetts have developed technology to help police and first responders during emergencies like the school shooting in Florida that left 17 dead on Wednesday.

 The Methuen Police Department worked with local company SDS to use a shotspotter and a special app that helps school staff report any kind of threat to local law enforcement.
 The once-military technology is now increasingly used in schools and governments buildings around the country.